 Collecting Damages from a Dog Owner Whom You Know

 The dog owner likely has homeowner’s insurance that will pay your injury claim.
 Settlement money will therefore not come directly from the dog owner.
 Remember, you should not have to bear the expense of an injury that you suffer because of someone else’s dog.
-A lawyer at Ostroff Injury Law can explain how these recoveries are obtained and why you as the victim have total control over whether anything is paid by the dog owner towards your settlement.
+A lawyer at Ostroff Godshall Injury and Accident Lawyers can explain how these recoveries are obtained and why you as the victim have total control over whether anything is paid by the dog owner towards your settlement.

 A Pennsylvania Dog Bite Attorney Can Help

 It can be difficult to prove civil liability for dog bite injuries without legal counsel.
-Retaining an attorney from Ostroff Injury Law can help you obtain full compensation for the harm and losses you suffered from a dog attack.
+Retaining an attorney from Ostroff Godshall Injury and Accident Lawyers can help you obtain full compensation for the harm and losses you suffered from a dog attack.

 Our Pennsylvania dog bite lawyers can answer whatever questions you have and explain your filing options in detail during a free, confidential consultation.
 Schedule your consultation by calling today.